-- 1.3.3.
-Policy: Pinellas County shall continue to provide the option of using development agreements to provide public facilities to accommodate new development. - 1.4.
-Objective: Pinellas County will manage its fiscal resources to ensure the provision of needed capital improvements for previously issued development orders, future development, and redevelopment in a manner that maintains adopted level of service standards. - 1.4.1.
+1.3.3.
+Policy: Pinellas County shall continue to provide the option of using development agreements to provide public infrastructure to accommodate new development.

+1.4.
+Objective: Pinellas County will manage its fiscal resources to ensure the provision of needed capital improvements for previously issued development orders, future development, and redevelopment in a manner that maintains adopted level of service standards.

+1.4.1.
 Policy: Pinellas County shall manage its debt by only programming funds for infrastructure and programs that do not exceed the County's fiscal capacity.
 1.4.2.
 Policy: Pinellas County shall confine long-term borrowing to capital improvements that cannot be financed from current revenues on a "pay-as-you-go" basis.
 1.4.3.
-Policy: Pinellas County will ensure that any bonds issued will be structured to be paid back within a period not to exceed the expected useful life of the capital project. - 1.4.4.
-Policy: Efforts shall be made to secure grants or private funds whenever available to finance the provision of capital improvements. - 1.4.5.
-Policy: Pinellas County shall extend its local option gas tax levies from the present ten-year period to the authorized thirty-year period to finance transportation needs consistent with the Comprehensive Plan. - 1.4.6.
-Policy: Pinellas County shall continue to collect a three-percent tourist tax and shall use one-half cent to implement needed improvements consistent with the Comprehensive Plan. - 1.4.7.
-Policy: Fiscal policies of the Board of County Commissioners to direct expenditures for capital improvements shall be consistent with the Comprehensive Plan. - 1.4.8.
-Policy: Pinellas County shall include capital improvement projects for the renewal and replacement of public facilities to maintain adopted level of service standards in the Capital Improvement Program. - 1.4.9.
-Policy: The County shall continue to investigate other funding sources and strategies for the operation and maintenance of built and proposed capital improvements.
+Policy: Pinellas County will ensure that any bonds issued will be structured to be paid back within a period not to exceed the expected useful life of the capital project.
+1.4.4.
+Policy: Efforts shall be made to secure grants or private funds whenever available to finance the provision of capital improvements.
+1.4.9.
+Policy: Pinellas County shall extend its local option gas tax levies from the present ten-year period to the authorized thirty-year period to finance transportation needs consistent with the Comprehensive Plan.
+1.4.10.
+Policy: Pinellas County shall continue to collect a three-percent tourist tax and shall use one-half cent to implement needed improvements consistent with the Comprehensive Plan.

+1.4.6.
+Policy: Pinellas County shall include capital improvement projects for the renewal and replacement of public infrastructure to maintain adopted level of service standards in the Capital Improvement Program.
+[16-19]